 Did you know that your mattress accumulates dirt and grime over time?
 Did you also know that every night, your body produces almost half of a liter of sweat and that you naturally shed about a gram of skin?
-What this means is that your mattress is like a home to fungal spores, bacteria, bed bugs, and dust mites that want to feed on your dead skin.
+What this means is that your bed is like a home to fungal spores, bacteria, bed bugs, and dust mites that want to feed on your dead skin.
 Additionally, did you know that the average mattress has about 2 million dust mites?
 That is gross.

 • You will replace mattresses less often.
 A mattress cover will help, but the accumulation of dead skin, sweat, and other bodily fluids will build up.
-Giving your mattress a thorough deep cleaning will help it last longer and stay fresher.
+Giving a thorough deep cleaning will help it last longer and stay fresher.

 • Cleaning your mattress helps allergen control.
 Nighttime is when the most severe allergy symptoms occur, not just because it’s when pollens produce in greater numbers, but also because it’s when allergens that are worked into mattresses are just waiting to infect the next unsuspecting victim who breathes them in.